bbonning4/chemi/README.md

 ## Next Steps
 * Displaying more information on the show page rather than having the user having to be directed pubchem.
-* More styling for a cleaner look
+* More styling for a cleaner/nicer look